 Where data is not available for both trading partners during the latest ten years or more, estimated trade flow data is not provided.
 Full details of DOTS estimation procedures are described in A Guide to Direction of Trade Statistics.

 Access IMF data

-Access to the IMF Direction of Trade Statistics via UKDS.Stat is available to all UK /Higher/Further Education (HE/FE) users, including undergraduates, postgraduates, researchers and staff at an HE/FE institution in the UK.
+Access to the IMF Direction of Trade Statistics via UKDS.Stat is freely available to all.

 The IMF produces the documentation below to accompany the DOTS: